hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 In fact, although chaincodes can protect the confidentiality and integrity of any data that they store on the ledger, they have no means to verify whether such data has been committed.
 Hence, their hosting peer might provide them with legitimate yet stale, or non-committed, ledger data.

-FPC Lite is therefore not suitable for the class of applications that require a proof of committed ledger data.
+FPC Lite does therefore not support for the class of applications that require a proof of committed ledger data.
 This includes, for example, smart contracts implementing sealed auctions, or e-voting mechanisms.
 Arguably, these applications require checking whether a condition is met (e.g., "if the auction is closed") in order to release confidential data (e.g., "then the highest bid is X").

-Extensions to the FPC Lite architecture can enable coverage of this larger class of private applications.
+Even though the lack of proof-of-committed ledger data appears to limit the use of FPC, additional means could be integrated on the application level to enable coverage of this larger class of private applications.
+Alternatively, an extension to the FPC Lite Architecture can address this limitation.
-In particular, the framework can provide chaincodes with a verifiable proof of committed ledger data by implementing a trusted ledger enclave.
+In particular, the FPC framework can provide chaincodes with a verifiable proof of committed ledger data by implementing a trusted ledger enclave.
 The design documents referenced in [Design Documents](#design-documents) already outline the path to realize such architecture extension.
+We refer to this as the Full FPC specification.

 ## References to Design Documents

-The full detailed protocol specification of FPC is documented in a series of UML Sequence Diagrams:
+The full detailed protocol specification of FPC Lite is documented in a series of UML Sequence Diagrams.
+Note that in addition to the FPC Lite specification, we already provide a proposal to extend FPC Lite to the Full FPC specification that addresses the limitations addressed in the previous section.

 - The [fpc-lifecycle-v2](../images/fpc/full-detail/fpc-lifecycle-v2.png) diagram describes the lifecycle of a FPC Chaincode, focusing in particular on those elements that change in FPC vs. regular Fabric.
 - The [fpc-registration](../images/fpc/full-detail/fpc-registration.png) diagram describes how an FPC Chaincode Enclave is created on a Peer and registered at the FPC Registry, including the Remote Attestation process.